"

 5.5 How Magazines Control the Public’s Access to Information

-Magazines control the public’s access to information in a variety of ways.
-Like the newspaper industry, the magazine industry not only dictates which stories get told, but also how they present those stories.
-Although significant similarities between the newspaper and magazine industries’ control over information exist, some notable differences within the industries themselves deserve exploration.
+Magazines regulate the public’s access to information in various ways.
+Like the newspaper industry, the magazine industry not only dictates which stories are told but also how they are presented.
+Although significant similarities exist between the newspaper and magazine industries’ control over information, some notable differences within the sectors themselves deserve exploration.

 Format

 In these four issues, the war in Iraq accounted for more than a fifth (22 percent) of all stories and roughly a third (32 percent) of all the space.
-These stories were also more likely than others to be long and in depth….
-There were also differences in the way that the three magazines covered the situation.
+These stories were also more likely than others to be long and in-depth.
+There were also differences in how the three magazines covered the situation.
 Time devoted the most space to the war, 37 percent, compared to the 34 percent for Newsweek and 24 percent for U.S. News.
-And again, Time had more long stories (seven stories in the four issues studied were more than 2,000 words).
-Newsweek ran six long stories in the four issues studied and U.S. News ran two long stories (State of the Media, 2004).
+And again, Time had longer stories (seven stories in the four issues studied were more than 2,000 words).
+Newsweek ran six lengthy stories across the four issues studied, and U.S. News ran two lengthy stories (State of the Media, 2004).

 Choice to Publish